a16z/jolt/book/src/future/groth-16.md

 We do expect advances in representing non-native field arithmetic in constraints to bring the above numbers down some, but not nearly enough to make naive composition sensible.

-# A First Step to Reducing Gas Costs
+# A first step to reducing gas costs

 A simple first approach to reducing gas costs is to leave all scalar multiplications and HyperKZG-evaluation-proof-checking done by the Jolt verifier out of the composition, doing those directly on-chain.